 Not all divorces involve children, but the ones that do are often more complex.
 Child custody and child support matters can be contentious and take time to work out, and it can be difficult to keep the larger co-parenting relationship in focus.
 When you are dealing with your ex, it’s important to try to view them as your children’s parents and to focus on what’s best for the children.
 And in most situations, that’s a healthy, positive relationship with both parents.

-What Qualifies as Martial vs. Individual Assets?
+What Qualifies as Marital vs. Individual Assets?

 What counts as marital property is a common area of misunderstanding in divorces.
 In general, any property acquired after the marriage is considered marital property—even if it’s only in one person’s name or the purchase was made by one person.
 Individual assets that are not subject to marital property division guidelines are generally those that existed as separate assets before the marriage and that were not used as marital property.
 For example, if one person had a bank account before the marriage and maintained that in their name only, that would be individual property.
 But if they used the funds from that account to pay marital bills or expenses, it could be considered a marital account.